reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 SELECT * FROM hyperties_by_id;
 ```
 An empty hyperties table should appear.
-Again, you may change the replication\_factor to another value.
+You may change the replication\_factor to another value.
 With this configuration (4 nodes with a replication factor of 3), we can tolerate the loss of 2 nodes.

 The following command provides information about the cluster, such as the state (Normal/Leaving/Joining/Moving), load, and IDs.